Congressman wears baby in carrier during House speaker votes: ‘Guys need to do our part’

 'For me, it was a special day as a father and as an American'

-Despite the uncompromising meal times and diaper blowouts, Gomez says it was vital that his 4-month-old be present as the congressman casted his vote for minority Speaker of the House Hakeem Jeffries (D-NY) — the first Black man to secure the position in U.S. history.
+Despite the uncompromising meal times and diaper blowouts, Gomez says it was vital that his 4-month-old be present as the congressman cast his vote for minority Speaker of the House Hakeem Jeffries, D.-N.Y. — the first Black man to secure the position in U.S. history.

 As his name was called, Gomez gave his vote while babywearing.